 - Lack of effectiveness in thoroughly managing cases and audits which can lead to missed savings opportunities and undetected fraud, undetected payment policy gaps and even undetected inabilities to follow contract terms both on the provider and the payer side.

 - Inability to report on SIU progress – and the ROI of the SIU – in a very timely and effective way.
-This gap also prevents health plans from meeting State and Federal regulatory reporting guidelines, especially for those plans that are Medicare Advantage or Medicaid HMOs.
+This gap also prevents health plans from meeting State and Federal regulatory reporting guidelines, especially for those plans that are Medicare Advantage or Medicaid MCOs.

 FWA isn’t necessarily separate from overall payment integrity initiatives – particularly provider audit and data mining.
 The way each function pursues cost savings may have some similarities and some differences.
 But ultimately, they have the same goal: paying claims appropriately and efficiently.
 To eliminate the duplicated effort that can stymie this goal, start by considering what information can and should be shared.